Sahamati/FIP-Health-API-Specs/Concept Note.md

 - Real-time alert systems - both central and FIP specific

 ## Design
-Since it is going to be a premium service, only subscribed FIPs will have access to the data in the API.

 The solution requires a system that can identify FIUs that have subscribed to the service.
 These FIUs will expose a URL or an internal database that receives data from the API on a 3-hour frequency.
 The data will be pushed to this URL.
 As a default, the range will be hardcoded to 3 hours.
 The computation will be done every 3 hours as of now but in the future, the freequency of computation can be increased.

 This Solution must have the following items: